2) Course Time: Morning Class, 10:00am ~ 1:00pm/Afternoon Class, 2:00pm ~ 5:00pm

 ||

-aimed at helping students gain comprehensive and detailed knowledge of
+students gain comprehensive and detailed knowledge of relations between the

-this goal, students are required to practice their critical thinking skills
+China.
+To achieve this goal, students are required to practice their critical

-during class discussions while writing two analytical essays and making a
+thinking skills during class discussions while writing two analytical essays

-presentation.
-For three primary reasons, it is highly important for students
+and making a presentation.
+For three primary reasons, it is highly important

-to understand the contemporary relationship between the United States, a
+for students to understand the contemporary relationship between the United

-global hegemonic power, and China, a rapidly rising challenger in world
+States, a global hegemonic power, and China, a rapidly rising challenger in

 ||